Fpculcasi/Carezze/README.md

 invitations/{inviteId}
 ```

-Sharing is enforced by a `members` map on each `persons` and `therapies` document.
+Sharing is enforced by a `members` map and a `memberIds` array on each `persons` and `therapies` document.
 Firestore Security Rules ensure users can only read and write documents they are explicitly listed in.
-Invite redemption is handled by a Cloud Function (HTTPS callable) to guarantee atomicity — no client-side bypass is possible.
+Invite redemption is a client-side Firestore transaction — atomically validated and single-use.

 ---